-The River Garry from Garry Intake to Errochty Water confluence is a river (ID: 6911) in the River Tay catchment of the Scotland river basin district.
-The main stem is approximately 13.2km in length and it lies 100m west of the scheme at its closest point.
-The water body has been designated as a heavily modified water body on account of physical alterations that cannot be addressed without a significant impact on water storage for hydroelectricity generation.
-In 2023, it was assigned 'Good Ecological Potential' by SEPA under the WFD (SEPA).
+River Truim from source to Allt Cuaich confluence, is a river (ID: 23638) in the River Spey catchment of the Scotland river basin district.
+The main stem is approximately 15.6km in length.
+The river runs parallel to the scheme at a distance of approximately 30m east at its closest point; and forms part of the River Spey SAC.
+The River Truim has been designated as a heavily modified water body on account of physical alterations that cannot be addressed without a significant impact on water storage for hydroelectricity generation.
+In 2022, it was assigned 'Moderate Ecological Potential' by SEPA under the WFD.